ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-in-interface.md

 <RecommendedItem />

-This rule disallows specifying CDK Construct types (e.g. `Bucket`) for properties in an `interface`.
+This rule enforces specifying interfaces for read-only resources (e.g., `IBucket`) for properties in an `interface`.

-Using Construct types in interface properties creates tight coupling between the interface and the Construct.
-Furthermore, since Constructs are mutable by nature, specifying a Construct type for an interface property can lead to unexpected behavior.
-Therefore, such code is not recommended.

-Instead, it is recommended to specify an interface for read-only resources (e.g. `IBucket`).
+When AWS resource Constructs (e.g. `Bucket`) implements interfaces for read-only resources (e.g., `IBucket`), it is recommended to specify the read-only resource interface (e.g. `IBucket`) for interface properties.
+This helps prevent unintended resource modifications.

 ---